NewForester/fpl-erlang/README.md

 The notes and exercises are not a management investigation into why an organisation should use Erlang but a technical investigation into what you would need to understand in order to begin programming in Erlang.

-While the material here is my own, it owes a great deal to the tutorial.
+While the material here is my own, it owes a great deal to the tutorial(s).

 ---